In new poll, 60 percent support keeping stay-at-home restrictions to fight coronavirus

 Biden maintains lead over Trump in White House race

-That’s down from Biden’s 9-point advantage last month, 52 percent to 43 percent, though the change is well within the poll’s margin of error.
+That's down from Biden's 9-point advantage last month, 52 percent to 43 percent, although the change is well within the poll's margin of error.

-Looking inside the overall numbers, Biden’s biggest advantages are with African-American voters (where he leads Trump, 85 percent to 7 percent), Latinos (60 percent to 26 percent), voters ages 18-34 (54 percent to 31 percent), women (56 percent to 35 percent) and whites with a college degree (55 percent to 37 percent).
+Looking inside the overall numbers, Biden's biggest advantages are with African American voters (among whom he leads Trump by 85 percent to 7 percent), Latinos (60 percent to 26 percent), voters ages 18-34 (54 percent to 31 percent), women (56 percent to 35 percent) and whites with college degrees (55 percent to 37 percent).

-Trump’s greatest strengths are with white voters (51 percent to 42 percent), men (50 percent to 41 percent) and whites without a college degree (60 percent to 33 percent).
+Trump's greatest strengths are with white voters (51 percent to 42 percent), men (50 percent to 41 percent) and whites without college degrees (60 percent to 33 percent).

 Among independents, Biden is ahead of Trump by just 1 point, 43 percent to 42 percent.